-Once one has decided what to measure, the test items must be given to willing (and one can hope interested) participants.
+Once deciding what to measure, the test items must be given to willing (but perhaps uninterested) participants.
 Steps should be taken to ensure participant involvement.
 Measures to take include the classic issues of data screening.
 Subjects who respond too rapidly or carelessly will not provide reliable information Wood et al. (2017).
-If response times are available, it is possible to screen for responses that implausibly fast responses.
+If response times are available, it is possible to screen for responses that fast responses.
 If items are repeated in the same session, it is also possible to screen for temporal consistency (DeSimone, 2015; Wood et al., 2017).